teawaterwire/le-test/le-test-debrief.md

 The idea of this first question was to **put the candidate at ease**.
 I thought that everybody would know how `join` worked and could infer the obvious result quite easily.
 Actually, I found out that this was stressing candidates out.
 Some didn't know `join` and/or couldn't figure out what to do with the empty Array.
 But I kept it as a way to see how people go about making assumptions.

 *Inside story*: I put `null` instead of `[]` at the beginning.
 This would give the same result but it was surprising because according to the documentation `join` "joins the string conversions of all array elements into one string".
 And since `String(null)` gives `'null'` this should have been `So happy to do this testnull`.
 I had to look at the actual `join`'s spec, and see that `undefined` and `null` are explicitely converted to empty strings.
-I amended Mozilla's website while I was at it :D
+I amended Mozilla's website while I was at it :smiley:

 Btw, I chose `[]` because it's kind of "funny" that String conversion of an Array is the result of calling `join` on it!